Search this site:

 Intermediate "blue" run: Top of "Emigrant"

-Squaw Valley has three terrain parks and with small to large features to support the beginner to advanced rider.
+Squaw Valley has five terrain parks and with small to large features to support the beginner to advanced rider.

 The Superpipe is located next to Gold Coast Lodge.